codebard/codebard-help-desk/readme.txt

 == Upgrade Notice ==

+= 1.1.1 =

+* Fixed an issue that could interfere with certain features of WP cli that is used in managed WP hosting.
+* Fixed an issue that could create problems when deactivating the plugin

+= 1.1.0 =

+* Added extra sanitization to ticket title and content while posting

 = 1.0.9 =

 * Fixed an issue that may cause errors when using PHP 7.x and higher MySQL versions when replying to tickets
 * Addressed various PHP notices.

+= 1.0.8 =

+* Removed unused plugins_api hooked function

+= 1.0.7 =

+* Widget constructors are now PHP 7 compatible
+* Important issue that prevented saving and using of modified languages fixed

+= 1.0.6 =

+* Ticket reference numbers in Ticket notification emails
+* Buttons now use HTML5 method of wrapping links around them
+* onclick action attribute removed from buttons
+* Added error notification for cases in which ticket creation failed at WordPress post insert stage
+* Fix for ticket attachment images ending up displaying as pages
+* Fix for ticket title and replies causing errors when quotes or other characters are entered

+= 1.0.5 =

+* Major bugfix non-English (en-US) language sites and Out of Memory errors

+= 1.0.4 =

+* Major log display bug fix

+= 1.0.3 =

+* PHP Notice Fixes
+* Bugfix for ticket status display in agent/admin ticket view
+* Better permission checking when changing ticket department

+= 1.0.2 =

+* New core functions
+* Enhanced upgrade and activation routine
+* Variable handling fix in main runner function
+* Var added to core for directory name
+* Minor language fixes
+* Woocommerce integration capability

+= 1.0.1 =

+* Language now merged by values read from language file
+* Duplicate version number in default internal vars fixed
+* Duplicate roles array removed from plugin/default_internal_vars.php
+* Function name corrections
+* Error handling corrections
+* New function to internally update settings
+* Major correction for the way apply_filters is used in core engine
+* Skip department selection if there exists single department enhancement
+* Do log correction for listing serialized variables
+* Removed checking for non-false $return in core to allow filtering of results which return false
+* Default internal table now has post_type and type fields
+* Check for activated plugin for setup wizard redirect to prevent redirection in activation of other plugins
+* Remove requiring admin status for admin init to prevent ajax issues

+= 1.0.0 =

+* Initial release!

 == Installation ==